Submitty/submitty.github.io/_docs/developer/development_instructions/trigger_functions.md

 Trigger functions are a useful tool to keep data in sync.
 When a database table's column is modified, a trigger function can be set up to activate and modify the database as appropiate.
+We use PL/pgSQL for our trigger functions, which is a procedural programming language part of PostgreSQL, the language our database queries are conducted in.

 ### Editing an Existing Trigger Function
 To edit an existing trigger function, simply edit the appropiate file inside the